JiaRuiS/NIND/README.md

 # NIND
-Disentangle, Integrate Next Distill: A Progressive Cross-Modality Learning Framework for Ischemic Stroke Infarct Segmentation Under Modality Missing
+The official repository for the paper “ Disentangle, Integrate Next Distill: A Progressive Cross-Modality Learning Framework for Ischemic Stroke Infarct Segmentation Under Modality Missing."
+Code will be released soon.